kristyrobledo/VarReg-paper-code/readme.md

     ##    Intercept V_Knt3_Base1 V_Knt3_Base2 V_Knt3_Base3 V_Knt3_Base4 V_Knt3_Base5
     ##   40801.4581  411830.6370  109290.5901    2784.9777     914.4245  -25616.3670

+ie. 6 knots in mean and 3 in variance, with parameter estimates as given.
 We can then plot this best model:

 ``` r
 plotVarReg(cd4.best$best.model,